dmytrostriletskyi/dmytrostriletskyi/README.md

 Not only that, but I do open source projects that solve my personal and other engineers' problems.
 Furthermore, I have [Medium](https://dmytrostriletskyi.medium.com), [Habr](https://habr.com/ru/users/dmytrostriletskyi/posts), and [DOU](https://dou.ua/users/dmytrostriletskyi/articles) accounts where I post articles about software engineering in English, Russian, and Ukrainian respectively.
-Besides, I have a [personal blog in Telegram](https://t.me/dmytrostriletskyi) and [YouTube channel](https://www.youtube.com/channel/UCcVosFK5p425MTnWef095NQ).
+Besides, I have a [personal blog in Telegram](https://t.me/dmytrostriletskyi) and a [YouTube channel](https://www.youtube.com/channel/UCcVosFK5p425MTnWef095NQ).

 **The latest articles:**